JolleJolles/pirecorder/README.md

 Files are automatically stored in the configured directory (`recdir`), by default a directory called `recordings` in the pirecorder directory, and are automatically named according to the provided `label`, the computer name, the date and time, and potentially the session number or image sequence nr.

 ### <a name="submodules"></a>Submodules
-In addition to the main recording module, *pirecorder* contains a number of other modules to facilitate setting-up the Raspberry Pi camera, configuring the camera, and schedule future recordings, with more functionalities to be integrated in the future, see the planned enhancements [here](https://github.com/JolleJolles/pirecorder/labels/enhancement).
+In addition to the main recording module, *pirecorder* contains a number of modules to facilitate setting-up the Raspberry Pi camera, configuring the camera, and schedule future recordings, with more functionalities to be integrated in the future, see the planned enhancements [here](https://github.com/JolleJolles/pirecorder/labels/enhancement).

-1. `Calibrate()`: Opens a video stream with user interface to calibrate the raspberry pi camera in terms of its position, focus, and region of interest (roi).
+- `calibrate()`: Opens a live video stream with user interface to calibrate the raspberry pi camera in terms of its position, focus, and region of interest (roi).
-2. `getgains()`: Automatically determines the optimal white balance for the current camera position and lighting conditions.
-Stores details of the white balance with the configuration so it is loaded automatically.
+- `record`: Start a recording using the stored configuration settings.
+If initiated for the first time, the default configuration file will be created (`pirecorder/pirecorder.conf`).
+This file can be simply updated with a text editor (e.g. via `sudo nano`).
-3. `schedule()`: Automatically start image and video recording in the future according to custom recording schedules.
+- `schedule()`: Automatically start image and video recording in the future according to custom recording schedules.
+- `convert`: Convert images or videos to (resized) videos (with timestamps)

 ## Development
 *pirecorder* is developed by [Dr Jolle Jolles](http://jollejolles.com) at the Max Planck Institute of Animal Behavior, Konstanz, Germany.